(Last Updated on : 27/09/2013)

 .
 The traditional image of Bengali durga follows the iconographic injunctions of the shastras similar to Mahabalipuram

 .
-Pujas were earlier conducted by the landed zamindars and Jagirdars only and in most cases these aristocratic hegemony worshipped goddess in an elaborate manner so as to earn the title of Raibahadur after being massively won over by the British colonial lords who were dazed staggeringly and completely awed looking at the pomp and grandeur.
-These were the `Sabeki` pujos with Ekchala protima while the contemporary pujos are stuffed with themes.
+Pujas were earlier conducted by the landed zamindars and Jagirdars only and in most cases these aristocratic hegemony worshipped Goddess Durga in an elaborate manner so as to earn the title of Raibahadur after being massively won over by the British colonial lords who were dazed staggeringly and completely awed looking at the pomp and grandeur.
+These were the `Sabeki` Pujas with `Ekchala protima` while the contemporary Pujas are stuffed with themes.

 Features of Durga Puja

-Far more than just an annual religious festival, durga puja envelops the city as a carnival of life spirit of cultural paraphernalia, customs and tradition signifying a juxtaposed time for return of the native as well as for coming together and the modus operandi or the process of the puja highlights the same.
+`s film `Joi Baba Felunath`.
+Far more than just an annual religious festival, Durga Puja envelops the city as a carnival of life spirit of cultural paraphernalia, customs and tradition signifying a juxtaposed time for return of the native as well as for coming together and the modus operandi or the process of the Puja highlights the same.